For support regarding any of our industrial water products and services and industrial water purification, please contact a Nancrede Representative.

 Industrial Water DI Systems to Reduce Dissolved Solids in Water

 Nancrede Engineering’s high purity industrial water deionizers (industrial water DI systems) are two-bed (twin bed) DI units with an acid-regenerated cation vessel piped in series with an alkaline-regenerated anion vessel.
-Mixed bed industrial deionizers are also available.
+Mixed bed industrial deionizers and industrial water purification systems are also available.
 SDI or Portable DI (deionization) Exchange Tank Systems are useful where the customer doesn’t have to handle chemicals or regenerations.
 To greatly increase efficiency of the system and reduce chemical costs, add a Liqui-Cel membrane contractor system to remove carbon dioxide (CO2) in front of the anion unit or mixed bed.

 The cation resin in an industrial DI system is a strong acid type and is regenerated with hydrochloric acid (H2SO4 also available).
 The anion resin in an industrial water DI system is a strong base type II and is regenerated with sodium hydroxide.
 The pre-engineered industrial deionizers units are designed to provide eight hours of on-line duty when operated at normal service flow rates.
 The quality of the demineralized water is normally within a 10-25 microohm range when influent water qualities are 15 grains per gallon total exchangeable anions or less.
 Operating conditions and an actual influent water analysis are required for predicting more exact capacity, leakage level, and service flow duration.